Lesson 24: Introducing the Present Subjunctive

 Quiero que mis amigos y yo vivamos juntos en una casa grande.

-I hope [that] my friends and I live together in a big house.
+I want [that] my friends and I live together in a big house.

 But wait!
 One more thing before you go.
 Have you heard of the WEIRDO acronym?
 If not, you're in for a helpful treat!
 This quirky little mnemonic can be used to help you remember when to use the subjunctive: